-The NIBR Biologics Center (NBC) focuses on the discovery of biologics, primarily antibodies and protein drugs, as well as siRNA-based drugs, and is responsible for generating new biotherapeutics within NIBR.
-As a class of medicine, protein biologics are a powerful tool that can often treat diseases that cannot be treated with traditional approaches.
+The NIBR Biologics Center (NBC) focuses on the discovery of biologics, primarily antibodies and protein drugs, and is responsible for generating new biotherapeutics within NIBR.
+As a class of medicine, biologics are a powerful tool that can often treat diseases that cannot be treated with traditional approaches.

 Antibody and protein drugs are produced using recombinant DNA technology.
 Therapeutic antibodies are similar to those made by the human immune system, but are designed in the laboratory to specifically bind to disease targets in the body.

-Therapeutic proteins are often identical or similar to naturally occurring proteins in the body, but they are used to replace, augment, or inhibit some function related to diseases.
+Therapeutic proteins are often similar or identical to naturally occurring proteins in the body, but they are used to replace, augment, or inhibit some function related to diseases.
 In NBC, a wide range of modern technologies are developed and applied to discover, optimize and modify proteins for biotherapeutic use in all NIBR disease areas.